 The cost to you.
 If you do it with internal staff, the fixed costs of a salaried employee.
 If outsourced, you have scalable options rather than a fixed underwriting cost and allows you to better manage unusual patterns of premium and geographic growth.

 Harness the power of Big Data with WRDS

 WRDS is our cutting edge risk assessment workflow solution, including our groundbreaking predictive analytics and survey data-mining services.

 By receiving detailed condition and hazard survey information, you're able to better control losses – both the severity of those occasional large losses and the frequency of the more common small losses.

 It’s estimated that over 60% of homes are underinsured on average from 18% - 27% with some reaching as much as 50% - 60% of underinsurance.
-A thorough inspection with insurance-to-value solution based upon accurate measurements recorded on site yields a more accurate premium to exposure.
+A thorough insurance survey with insurance-to-value solution based upon accurate measurements recorded on site yields a more accurate premium to exposure.